Buddy Farah: Nejmeh

 On 28 August 2003, Farah signed a two-year contract with Lebanese Premier League club Nejmeh; the contract was worth at least six times what he would have been receiving if he had stayed at Wollongong; the contract was worth an estimated $220,000 (€170,000).
 Farah was the first Christian to be signed by the Muslim club, where he had established himself in the club's first-team while playing for Lebanon.
 Saudi Arabia's Al-Hilal offered a fee of $1million (€770,000) to pry him away from Nejmeh, but the club president, Rafic Hariri, who at the time was Lebanon's Prime Minister, declined the offer.
 While at the club, Nejmeh reached the quarter-finals of the 2004 AFC Cup and played in the qualifying rounds of the 2004 AFC Champions League.
 In 2004 Farah sued Nejmeh over a pay dispute and alleged breach of contract.
 The club neglected Farah while he suffered a serious liver infection, which evolved into a near-death experience.
 Farah had been sent to hospital in early 2004, having been diagnosed with Hepatitis A, after eating contaminated seafood.
 He was treated in enough time to escape liver surgery.
 He then left Beirut for further treatment in Sydney, on the condition he'd return to Nejmeh after an agreed six-week period.
 During that time, Farah claimed that Nejmeh did not honour its financial commitments, as Farah refused to return to Lebanon due to the financial issue.
 Farah then pressed legal charges to Nejmeh's board of directions where his legal team were arguing that Farah had been robbed of income from representing Lebanon; the case's resolution was in the hands of a court in Lebanon.

 Return to Australia

 After returning from Lebanon to Australia in 2004 where he joined Marconi Stallions, he was ineligible to play for six months due to a dis-clearance from FIFA.
 Farah joined Bankstown City Lions before transferring to Malaysian side Selangor FA.
-He then signed a two-year contract with Iceland's Keflavík ÍF, where the club had finished fourth in the Iceland Úrvalsdeild.
+He then signed a two-year contract with Iceland's Keflavík ÍF, where the club had finished fourth in the Úrvalsdeild.
 Farah joined A.P.I.A.
 Leichhardt Tigers for the 2007 New South Wales Premier League season before retiring in 2008.